 - Arrange the kale on the same baking sheet.
 Drizzle with a little bit of olive oil and sprinkle with salt.
 Roast the kale about 5 minutes, until the leaves are wilted and the edges are beginning to crisp.

 - Add the kale to the sweet potatoes and farro.
 Pour the dressing over and toss well.
-Sprinkle the cheese on top and serve warm or at room temperature.
+Sprinkle the cheese on top with tahini dressing (if using) and serve warm or at room temperature.

 - The salad keeps up to 3 days refrigerated.
 Bring to room temperature or warm slightly in a microwave before serving.